jnozzi/cocoadev.com/markdown/SettingUpCvsRepositories.md

 **Setting up CVS Repositories**

-Someone asked on the General/CvsBasics page how you go about creating a CVS repository if your project is not already in one.
+Someone asked on the CvsBasics page how you go about creating a CVS repository if your project is not already in one.

 I'm not an expert, but I will explain to the best of my understanding.
-For in-depth information, you should refer to the web pages and books recommended on the General/CvsBasics page.
+For in-depth information, you should refer to the web pages and books recommended on the CvsBasics page.

 **Local or remote?**